Kunitachi District

 Bennett did practically nothing the whole month.
 “He’s trunked out to the max,” complained Hunsaker.

 The first week in April, the week the cherry blossoms bloomed, Bennett finally died.
-On the first Thursday in April, he had officially been a missionary for exactly two years.
-He went home to Heaven (Bountiful, Utah) the next day.
-The still mortal Senzoku elders, and a bewildered greenie by the name of Elder Farley—Hunsaker’s new companion—held a party for him the night he croaked.
+On the first Thursday in April, he’d officially been a missionary for two years.
+He flew home to Bountiful, Utah, the next day.
+The still mortal Senzoku elders—including a dazed and confused greenie by the name of Elder Farley (Hunsaker’s new companion)—held a party for him the night he croaked.
 They ate senbei and toasted him with mugi-cha and envy.
 Good elders went to heaven when they died, they told him.
 They did not doubt what they said was true.

-His position as district leader now unfettered, Chadwick was indeed a happy man.
-Their numbers never again matched the heyday of Peterson and Bennett’s tireless “baptizing competitions,” but it was sufficient to keep certain people higher up the chain of command off his back.
+His position as district leader now unfettered, Chadwick was an even happier man.
+Their numbers never matched the heyday of Peterson and Bennett’s tireless baptizing competitions, but were sufficient to keep people higher up the food chain off his back.

 Chadwick and McGowan, in fact, had a baptism the Sunday after April transfers.
-Elder Matthews, the new senior zone leader, came by to do the interview.
-He was as tall as McGowan, and probably the same age as Chadwick, but he looked older for some reason.
+Elder Matthews, the new senior zone leader, came to do the interview.
+He was as tall as McGowan and the same age as Chadwick.
+But he somehow looked older.

-“I suppose you’re going to be the number one district in the zone again this month,” he said as he filled out the recommend form.
+“Going to be the number one district in the zone again this month?” he asked as he filled out the recommend form.

 “I could promise you the moon, but one can’t be number one forever, can one?”
 Chadwick held out his arms and sighed.

 Matthews cracked a thin smile.
-“Just do the best job you can,” he said.
+“Do the best job you can,” he said.
 “I don’t think breaking records is that important.”

 “Music to my ears.”